 when the student registers for the SAT or ACT.
 These scores will be sent to the FDOE repository.

 - Submit test scores on the high school transcript.

-- Include the official copy (no photocopies) of the SAT/ACT/PERT test scores in the original sealed envelope.
+- Mail the official copy (no photocopies) of the SAT/ACT/PERT test scores in the original sealed envelope.

 PERT tests are only administered at Florida Colleges.
 These scores are only used for GSV

-award evaluation and must be sent directly to FDOE in a sealed envelope.
+award evaluation and may be sent directly to FDOE in a sealed envelope.

 school, by high school graduation.
 Community service hours may not be hours that benefitted the

 student financially or materially or be service to family members.
 Each award requires the following

 completed and approved community service hours: